WGUNDERWOOD/wgunderwood.github.io/_posts/bernstein/2022-11-02-bernstein.markdown

 ---
 layout: post
-title:  "Bernstein's Inequality"
+title:  "Bernstein's Inequality 1: Introduction"
 date:   2022-11-02
 ---

 Bernstein's inequality is an important concentration inequality.
-In this post we motivate and prove it, and also show its approximate optimality through weak convergence.
+In this post, the first of a short series, we state and prove the main theorem.

 {% include mathjax.html %}